Myths on Down syndrome abound.

 Down syndrome, also known as trisomy 21, is more common than one might think.

-Nearly 400,000 people in the U.S. are living with Down syndrome, according to the National Down Syndrome Society.
+Each year, around 6,000 babies in the U.S. are born with Down syndrome, according to the National Down Syndrome Society.

 In fact, it’s the most common chromosomal abnormality, said Cisler.
 Other chromosomal abnormalities occurring less frequently are Turner syndrome and Trisomy 18 and 13.